mastaal/nllegalcit/docs/index.rst

 To find all supported citations in some string, we use the following general function:

-.. autofunction:: nllegalcit.parser.parse_citations
+.. autofunction:: nllegalcit.parse_citations

 This gives us a list of all recognized citations in the input:
 ::

-   >>> from nllegalcit.parser import parse_citations
+   >>> from nllegalcit import parse_citations
    >>> parse_citations("Kamerstukken I 1979/80, 15 516, nr.
 42e, blz.
 7")
    [Kamerstukken I 1979-1980, 15516, nr.
 42e p.
 7]

+Other specific parse functions also exist, for example to find citations in a PDF file, or to only find citations to Kamerstukken.
+For more information, please refer to :ref:`the API reference <nllegalcit_package>`.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   performance.rst
    kamerstukken.rst
    caselaw.rst
+   nllegalcit API reference <nllegalcit.rst>